Can Diabetes Be Reversed?

 This is why having an expert guide you and tell you what is right and what is not, makes a humongous difference in correcting diet habits and keeping blood sugars in control.
 At Fitterfly diabetes care program, our expert panel of nutritionists helps you to be on track with diet choices and make lifestyle changes that positively impact your well-being.

 Lose weight the right way

-Experts suggest that 5 to 10 percent of weight loss can exponentially increase the chances of diabetes reversal.
+Experts suggest that 5 to 10 per cent of weight loss can exponentially increase the chances of diabetes reversal.
 Done in a methodical and scientific way, weight loss helps to reduce your body fat percentage and melt the fat deposited around your major organs like the liver and the pancreas.

-This improves glucose sensitivity and helps keep the blood sugar readings under control.
-Even a 5 percent weight loss has a tremendous effect on diabetes management and improves chances of diabetes reversal, reveals study.
+This improves glucose sensitivity and helps keep blood sugar readings under control.
+Even a 5 percent weight loss has a tremendous effect on diabetes management and improves chances of diabetes reversal, reveals a study.

 In India, abdominal obesity, both in men and women, is a major concern and a reason for the alarming increase in type 2 diabetes.
 Fat around your middle will not melt like butter on a hot pan; it will need effort – systematic, scientific, and personalized.

 Everybody is different and responds differently to different forms of exercise.
 Our physiotherapists at Fitterfly diabetes care program pay attention to every detail – medical history, fitness assessment, injury history – before helping you draft an exercise plan to lose weight to get a slimmer waist, and get blood sugars in place.

 Reversal of type 2 diabetes also greatly depends on how far the condition has progressed and the implications.
 The earlier the condition is diagnosed and a proper treatment plan is devised the better.